 Resilience considers how well and how quickly we can bounce back from adversity – anticipated or unexpected.

+We are only as resilient as our people, businesses and social infrastructure.
 How well we respond to future uncertainty relies on ensuring resilience at all of these levels, individually and together.

 These reports are a series of digestible research designed to start discussions on topics Deloitte believes to be of importance to the future of New Zealand.
 This year we have partnered with Victoria University of Wellington School of Government.